How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 Avg latency: 1.2ms per primary-key SELECT.
 Acceptable cost.

-We also added two additional layers of defence.
-First, we set expire_on_commit=True
+We added two more layers of defence.
+First, expire_on_commit=True set

 visible to future reviewers.
-When an object is committed, all its attributes are expired,
+When an object is committed, all its attributes expire, so

-meaning the next access will reload from the database even if the session persists.
+the next access reloads from the database even if the session happens to persist.
+Second,

-- Session lifecycle test in CI: We added an integration test that performs a write via one simulated request context, then explicitly removes the session, then performs a read in a new context — and asserts the read returns the updated value.
-This test runs on every PR.
-It would have caught this bug before it reached staging.
+- Session lifecycle test in CI.
+An integration test performs a write via one simulated request context, explicitly removes the session, then performs a read in a new context and asserts the read returns the updated value.
+Runs on every PR.
+Would have caught this bug before it reached staging.

 -